How will I know if my child needs counseling?

 What should I tell my child about going to counseling?

-Children in kindergarten or younger may be told that they will be playing with Ms. Kim in her playroom to learn how to manage their “big feelings”.
+Children in kindergarten or younger may be told that they will be playing with their counselor in her playroom to learn how to manage their “big feelings”.
 Older children and teens will better understand that they are working with their counselor to learn how to manage the things that they are struggling with and that their counselor will help them learn skills and strategies to manage those concerns.
 Teens understand that counseling is to help them live a happier and less stressful life.

 Will you tell me what you talk to my child about?